CHTC/chtc-website-source/conda-installation.md

 When this step finishes, you should see a file in your current directory named `env-name.tar.gz`

-## 4. Check size of Conda Environemnt Tar Archive
+## 4. Check Size of Conda Environemnt Tar Archive

 The tar archive, `env-name.tar.gz`, created in the previous step will be used as input for subsequent job submission.
 As with all job input files, you should check the size of this